diaaanek/Candid/README.md

 - They can also checkout the /study path for the user submitted question feed.
 There they can create, edit, delete questions, as well as like and unlike other user's questions.
 - Users can also view flashcards to study interview questions by topic

-\*\*\* Currently under construction.
-To continue this app, I would integrate my /signup /signin forms with my routes, as well as the ability to create and edit quizzes.

-### Challenges

-Coming from a NoSQL background, database design was a struggle for me in firebase.
-I will continue learning and implementing restructure of my database schema.
-Another challenge was attempting responsiveness without the use of a framework.

 Topics include:

 - Custom Routing